 Zach Nemec grew up in the greater Cleveland area of Ohio.
 He attended his undergraduate at Hiram College, a small liberal arts school in Northeast Ohio.
 During his undergraduate career, Zach conducted research in Dr. Jennifer Clark’s stream ecology lab.
 He focused on how channel reconfiguration affected the macroinvertebrate community and ecosystem function in a low order stream.
 Zach was also a part of the Doris Duke Conservation Scholars Program at Northern Arizona University.
 All through his time as a scholar, he interned with U.S.G.S.
 Grand Canyon Monitoring and Research Center and UC San Diego Scripps Institution of Oceanography.
 After receiving his Bachelor of Arts degree in spring 2016, he started his graduate assistantship at the University of Arizona with Dr. Scott Bonar.
 Zach’s research consists of developing habitat suitability criteria for both native and nonnative fish species in several medium size rivers in central Arizona.
 In addition, he is investigating the role of riparian vegetation has on fish communities.

 Christina Perez received her B.S. in Forest Wildlife from Western New Mexico University in the spring of 2011.
 For her senior practicum in 2010 she worked with a fisheries biologist from the Forest Service in the Gila National Forest doing non-native fish removal in the Gila River.
 This was the point where her career interests shifted to the field of fisheries.
 Since this experience she has worked in Alaska on the Kenai peninsula locating suitable habitats for juvenile Chinook and Coho salmon.
 Also, she have worked as a seasonal fisheries technician with Colorado Parks and Wildlife in Meeker, Colorado and in Vernal, Utah, for the Utah Division of Natural Resources.
 In both of these positions, she gained valuable experience as an integral part of the Upper Colorado River Endangered Fish Recovery Program doing non-native fish removal in the Yampa River and Green River.
 Through her fisheries positions she also gained experience with multiple sampling methods in numerous streams, large rivers, floodplains, lakes, and large reservoirs.
-In fall 2013, she accepted a position as a MS candidate within the School of Natural Resources and the Environment at the University of Arizona.
-Her project will entail working on large reservoirs in Arizona collecting data using AFS standard methods and using of eDNA to detect the presence of species and their relative abundance.
+While working on her MS with AZCFWRU at The University of Arizona, her project entailed working on large reservoirs in Arizona collecting data using AFS standard methods and using of eDNA to detect the presence of species and their relative abundance.

 Thomas Archdeacon leads the Rio Grande Silvery Minnow salvage and augmentation program to help recover Rio Grande Silvery Minnow.
 Additionally, serves as an associate editor for the North American Journal of Fisheries Management.